GuanceCloud/guance-docs/docs/en/integrations/huawei_kafka.md

 ### Verify

 1. In「Management / Crontab Config」check whether the automatic triggering configuration exists for the corresponding task,In addition, you can view task records and logs to check whether exceptions exist
-2. On the observation cloud platform, click 「Infrastructure / Custom」 to check whether asset information exists
+2. On the Guance platform, click 「Infrastructure / Custom」 to check whether asset information exists
-3. On the observation cloud platform, press 「Metrics」 to check whether monitoring data exists
+3. On the Guance platform, press 「Metrics」 to check whether monitoring data exists

 ## Metric {#metric}
-Configure Huawei Cloud-Kafka collection, the default set of metrics is as follows, you can configure the way to collect more metrics [Huawei Cloud cloud monitoring metrics details](https://support.huaweicloud.com/usermanual-kafka/kafka-ug-180413002.html){:target="_blank"}
+Configure HUAWEI CLOUD Kafka collection, the default set of metrics is as follows, you can configure the way to collect more metrics [HUAWEI CLOUD cloud monitoring metrics details](https://support.huaweicloud.com/usermanual-kafka/kafka-ug-180413002.html){:target="_blank"}

 ### Example monitoring metrics